-In September 2021, TikTok launched TikTok Shopping — a set of e-commerce tools to help you bring your products closer to your existing customers and reach new ones.
+TikTok provides three native ways to shop within the platform.
+TikTok commerce solutions are a set of e-commerce tools to help you bring your products closer to your existing customers and reach new ones.

-Exposing users to new content, brands, and products is a key part of TikTok’s magic, and these tools aim to bring the shopping experience into the app, creating a smooth journey from discovery to purchase.
+Exposing users to new content, brands, and products is a key part of TikTok’s magic.
+These solutions aim to bring the shopping experience into the app, creating a smooth journey from discovery to purchase.

-A full-service commerce platform, the TikTok Seller app handles all stages of online shopping, from product upload to order fulfillment.
+A full-service commerce platform, the TikTok Shop allows brands to manage all stages of online shopping, from product upload to order fulfillment.

 Third-party e-commerce connections

-If you’re using an e-commerce provider like Shopify or BigCommerce, you can sync your product catalog with your page using a TikTok for Business account.
-(The exact setup will vary depending on your provider.)
+If you’re using an e-commerce provider like Shopify, you can sync your product catalog with your page using a TikTok for Business account.
+(The exact setup will vary depending on your provider).